 Flaw #2: You can’t manufacture or force buying-intent with email marketing.

-If a prospect reads one of your top of funnel articles and isn’t in the market to buy your HR software, then capturing their email with an ebook or whitepaper and sending them a bunch of emails isn’t going to suddenly make them decide to buy HR software.
+If a prospect reads one of your top of the funnel articles and isn’t in the market to buy your HR software, then capturing their email with an ebook or whitepaper and sending them a bunch of emails isn’t going to suddenly make them decide to buy HR software.

-As a result of those two truths, if your goal is leads, we suggest focusing on high-buying intent topics rather than traffic.
+As a result of those three truths, if your goal is leads, we suggest focusing on high-buying intent topics rather than traffic.
 (That’s not to say that you ignore traffic — you simply prioritize lead generation in your blog strategy.)

 This conclusion comes from data.
 Specifically, time and time again we’ve seen high buying-intent content produce higher conversion rates and more leads than TOF content.
 For example, take a look at the results we got for our client Geekbot, a self-service SaaS company.